Delicatessen: M-Estimation in Python: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Dr. Michael Love for his feedback.
+The authors would like to thank Drs.
+Michael Love, Adaora Adimora, and trainees on HIV/STI training grant at University of North Carolina at Chapel Hill for their feedback.

 PNZ was supported by T32-AI007001 at the time of the software development and writing of this paper.

-All code, along with data for the examples, is available on both GitHub (github.com/pzivich/Delicatessen) and through the Python Package Index (pypi.org/project/delicatessen/).
+All code is available on GitHub (github.com/pzivich/Delicatessen) and through the Python Package Index.
+Documentation and further examples can be found on GitHub and the project website (deli.readthedocs.io/en/latest/).
 Feature requests, bug reports, or help requests can be done through the GitHub repository.